patooworld/vsixvhax/Completion.md

 ![](images/completion/field_.png)

+A special kind of field completion for code generation is [Postfix Completion](https://github.com/vshaxe/vshaxe/wiki/Postfix-Completion).

 ### Toplevel Completion

 Toplevel completion gets its name from showing you the available "top level" identifiers, such as imported types or enum values.
 It usually needs to be triggered manually.